 The movement powering the James Bond 60th Anniversary Seamaster Pro is the Omega Calibre 8806A Co-Axial movement.

-The Calibre 8806A is a slightly modified version of the Calibre 8806 movement which is in turn the no-date version of the Calibre 8800.
+The specific Calibre 8806A used in the 60th anniversary is a slightly modified version with some unique parts, which is in turn the no-date version of the Calibre 8800 but has no specific calibre designation.
 This movement represents the thinnest automatic version to date of the family which began in 2007 with the Calibre 8500.

 This movement oscillates at 25,200 vph and features hacking, a traditional quick-set date mechanism, >15,000 gauss magnetic resistance, METAS Master Chronometer certification, and a 55-hour power reserve from a bi-directional winding system.
 All of this comes from a package only 4.90 mm thick, even with a 3-level Co-Axial escapement.